tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

       44 4F 57 4E 47 52 44 00

-Note that {{RFC8996}} and {{backward-compatibility-security}} forbid the negotation of TLS versions below 1.2; implementations which do not follow that guidance MUST behave as described above.
+In order to provide a secure channel, {{RFC8996}} and {{backward-compatibility-security}}
+forbid the negotiation of TLS versions below 1.2.
+Nevertheless, earlier TLS versions have wire format compatibility requirements, and implementations which accept these versions MUST behave as described above.

 TLS 1.3 clients receiving a ServerHello indicating TLS 1.2 or below MUST check that the last 8 bytes are not equal to either of these values.